genie-model/cgenie/README.md

-# cTOASTER
+# cupcake
+(cGENIE varient)
-carbon Turnover in Ocean, Atmosphere, Sediment, and Terrestrial Exchangeable Reservoirs model
+(also known as cTOASTER -- the carbon Turnover in Ocean, Atmosphere, Sediment, and Terrestrial Exchangeable Reservoirs model)